The Old Woman with the Knife: Production

-In February 2024, Kim Sung-cheol was cast in the film as protagonist.
+In February 2024, Kim Sung-cheol was cast in the film as the antagonist.
 In June 2024, Lee Hye-young was cast as the main character in the film.

 Release

 The Old Woman with the Knife had its world premiere in the Berlinale Special section of the 75th Berlin International Film Festival on 20 February 2025.

 The film was invited to the competition section of the 43rd Brussels International Fantastic Film Festival held from April 8 to April 20, 2025.
 Later on April 30, it was released theatrically in South Korea.

 The film was selected at the 24th New York Asian Film Festival held from July 11 to July 25, 2025 for its New York Premiere in Prime Picks.
 It will have its first screening on July 12 at the Film at LOOK Cinemas W57.
 It was also presented in the Korean Cinema Today section at the 30th Busan International Film Festival on September 18, 2025.

 It was invited to compete in the Crossovers Competition section of the Strasbourg European Fantastic Film Festival.
 It was screened on September 28, 2025.

 On 15 October 2025, it was screened at the 58th Sitges Film Festival in the 'Òrbita' section.